 Often, poor strategic planning communication is to blame.

 Furthermore, consider current research revealing that 60 percent of adults want to work from home post-pandemic.

 With more people working from home, organizations face a new challenge: Creating an engaging employee experience that connects employees to the strategic direction and fosters collaboration.

 So how can we use our strategic plans to create a more personalized, engaging employee experience?

-By incorporating the following three “Vs” of effective strategic planning communication.
-Your strategic plan can be brought to life by doing these three things.
+By incorporating these three “Vs” of effective strategic planning communication.

-1. Vital communication planning: A flexible, creative plan for strategic plan communication is built into the program from the very start.
+1. Vital communication planning: A flexible, creative plan for communication can be built into your strategic planning program from the very start.
 That is, tapping your communication executive and communication team from the get-to, helping you bring to life and effectively share your strategic plan using the two additional “Vs” noted next.

 2. Visual communication: Bring your strategic plan to life with visuals.
 Engage and delight your audiences through animated infographics, videos, CEO speeches, influencers and leaders who become strategic planning ambassadors, connectors and storytellers.

-3. Visible communication: Create logical and visible online and in-person opportunities for sharing your strategic plan communication.
+3. Visible communication: Don’t bury the lead!
 For example, don’t bury your strategic plan key messages in the “investor” pages of your website!
 Consider creating a prominent place on your website for sharing key elements and messaging about your strategic plan.